 the indicative impact this could have on reference and reserve prices for the relevant RPM and the same approach for non-transmission charges.

-HK pt?

 Under 0678B all existing routes might be expected to continue to utilise the optional charge, whereas under 0678D/G/H and 0678J, for 19/20 and 20/21, the present analysis is showing that only 17 or 18 of the c.60 offtakes continue to avail themselves of the optional charge.
 All of these have a distance under 30km.
 Modification 0678I eight offtakes continue to avail themselves of the optional charge.

 Workgroup noted that for Users of the current NTS Optional Commodity Charge, should they no longer be able to access such a product, the impact would be significant, but Workgroup was unable to assess the impact on individual sites (with concomitant subsequent consumer impact) due to both timing of this Workgroup process and the commercial sensitive nature of OCC data.
 Workgroup Participants expect Ofgem to perform a more detailed assessment in this area.

-Other Workgroup Participants did not agree with the above two paragraphs, because on the existing 17-18 routes were considered.
-New, potential routes were not considered despite potentially being more attractive to some Users.
-This especially applies to Modification 0678B, were analysis showed the same routes still being attractive with no consideration of new routes.
+Other Workgroup Participants did not agree with the above two paragraphs, because only the existing 2017-18 routes were considered.
+New, potential routes were not considered, despite potentially being more attractive to some Users than the standard tariffs.
+This especially applies to Modification 0678B, where analysis showed the same routes still being attractive with no consideration of new routes.

 Other Workgroup Participants noted that the number of additional new routes is not known at this point.